norochalise/norochalise/README.md

 - 🔭 I’m currently working on ...
-Automate my projects and writting article
+Machine Learning and Deep Learning
 - 🌱 I’m currently learning ...
 TensorFlow JS and React Js
 - 👯 I’m looking to collaborate on ...Machine Learning and Deep Learning
 - 🤔 I’m looking for help with ...
 Increase productivity